 Ménière’s Disease Symposium

-The Ménière’s Disease Symposium is sponsored by the American Hearing Research Foundation and Hearing Health Foundation.
-Hosted by the Association for Research in Otolaryngology (ARO), it will be held on the Friday before the 48th Annual ARO MidWinter Meeting in Orlando.
+The Ménière’s Disease Symposium was sponsored by the American Hearing Research Foundation and Hearing Health Foundation.
+Hosted by the Association for Research in Otolaryngology (ARO), it was held on the Friday before the 48th Annual ARO MidWinter Meeting in Orlando.

-Talks and panel discussions will be research-focused and the symposium is intended primarily for investigators and clinicians.
+Talks and panel discussions were research-focused and the symposium was intended primarily for investigators and clinicians.
 Insights and findings arising from the symposium will be shared by HHF and its partners with the wider community as appropriate.

 Organizational Sponsors